dataontap/gorse/replit.md

 **Email Retry API**: Created `/api/esim/resend-activation-email` endpoint to resend eSIM activation emails for users who experienced delivery issues.
 This admin-only endpoint retrieves activation data from the database and re-sends the complete email with QR code and instructions.
 Successfully tested with Firebase UID `U9w4s17CUjQYi5X5hJJphNAvHMl2`, email sent to aakstinas+1144@oxio.io with confirmation ID.

+**Data Extraction Bug Fix**: Fixed critical bug in `_process_activation_data()` method where phone number and activation URL were not being extracted correctly from OXIO API response.
+The phone number is in `phoneNumbers[0].phoneNumber` array, and activation URL is in `sim.activationUrl` nested object.
+This was causing empty fields in activation emails and profile pages.
+Updated the extraction logic to correctly parse the OXIO response structure, and both Users table and oxio_activations table now properly store all eSIM details for profile display.

 ## User Preferences

 Preferred communication style: Simple, everyday language.